 With Superbowl LIII airing on February 3rd we are only days away from seeing an excessively controversial match up between the New England Patriots and the Los Angeles Rams which resulted in the NFL issuing a bad call on the refs part.
-Regardless of the situation there’s one thing that encompasses the other half of the viewing audience which is the Superbowl commercials.
+Regardless of the situation there’s one thing that encompasses the other half of the viewing audience which is the Superbowl commercials was the Punch Dub Campaign.

 The Cost of Super Bowl Commercials